 Introduction

 All programming languages contain constructs that are incompletely specified, exhibit undefined behaviour, are implementation-dependent, or are difficult to use correctly.
-The use of those constructs may therefore give rise to vulnerabilities, a result of which software programs can execute differently than intended by the writer.
+The use of those constructs can therefore give rise to vulnerabilities, a result of which software programs can execute differently than intended by the writer.
 In some cases, these vulnerabilities can endanger the safety of a system or be exploited by attackers to compromise the security or privacy of a system.

 This document catalogues software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission critical or business critical software.
 In general, this is applicable to the software developed, reviewed, or maintained for any application.

-The body of this document provides users of programming languages with a language-independent overview of potential vulnerabilities in their usage and ways to avoid or mitigate them.
-Separate Parts of this multi-part standard describe how the general observations apply to the specific programming language addressed by that document.
+This document provides users of programming languages with a language-independent overview of potential vulnerabilities in their usage and ways to avoid or mitigate them.
+Other parts in the ISO/IEC 24772 series describe how the general observations of this document apply to the specific programming language addressed by that document.

 This document is intended to catalogue avoidance mechanisms spanning multiple programming languages, so that application developers will be better able to avoid the programming constructs that lead to vulnerabilities in software written in their chosen language and their attendant consequences.
 These mechanisms can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software or to select a programming language that avoids anticipated problems.